NativeScript/docs-v7/start/getting-started/chapter-6.md

 > **TIP**: As a best practice, testing for a platform with an if check is the way to go when you have a small number of platform-specific changes to make.
 If, on the contrary, you have big, entirely different chunks of code for iOS and Android, you might want to go with [platform-specific code-behind files](#platform-specific-files)—e.g. `login.ios.js` and `login.android.js`.

-Within the if block, you start by getting a reference to the `UINavigationBar`, and then you set four of its properties—`barTintColor`, `titleTextAttributes`, `barStyle`, and `tintColor`.
+Within the if block, you start by getting a reference to the `UINavigationBar`, and then you set its [`barStyle` property](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIKitDataTypesReference/index.html#//apple_ref/c/tdef/UIBarStyle) to `UIBarStyle.UIBarStyleBlack`, which (counter intuitively) makes the iOS status bar use white text.
 This produces the look shown below:

 ![The iOS actionbar with updated colors]({{site.baseurl}}/img/cli-getting-started/chapter6/ios/1.png)